wachan459/6DoF-SVC_model-IN1_Vestibular/README.md

 Note that step (1) is particularly useful when applying the 6DoF-SVC model to real-world IMU data.
 For example, it is effective when the IMU is not aligned with the intended coordinate system (e.g., due to tilted sensor mounting).

+Note:Note: A model that outputs individual symptom progression (MISC), rather than MSI, is also available—for example, an extended version of the 6DoF-SVC (IN1) model [3].

 Reference

 [1] Inoue, S., Liu, H., and Wada, T., "Revisiting Motion Sickness Models Based on SVC Theory Considering Motion Perception," SAE Technical Paper 2023-01-0176, 2023, https://doi.org/10.4271/2023-01-0176.

 [2] Wada, T., & Bos, J. E. (2025).
 Theoretical Considerations on Models of Vestibular Self-motion Perception as Inherent in Computational Frameworks of Motion Sickness.
 Biological Cybernetics.

+[3] Inoue, S., Dang, V. T., Liu, H., & Wada, T. (2025).
+Construction of a computational model of individual progression of motion sickness symptoms based on subjective vertical conflict theory.
+Experimental Brain Research, 243(5), 108. https://doi.org/10.1007/s00221-025-07052-5